JanOonk/bulkvideoconverter/README.md

 ## Context
 I am using this script inside a Jellyfin Debian docker container running on my Synology NAS.
-I tested it on my older DS720+ NAS (Intel Celeron J4125 4-core CPU + 6GB) and currently it's running on DS923+ (AMD Ryzen R1600 2-core CPU + 16GB).
+I tested it both directly and inside Jellyfin container:
+-on my older DS720+ NAS (Intel Celeron J4125 4-core CPU + 6GB) which support hardware acceleration using vaapi or qsv.
+-on my newer DS923+ (AMD Ryzen R1600 2-core CPU + 16GB) which sadly didn't have hardware acceleration.

 It daily converts all the MPEG2 recordings made by NextPVR with my HDHomeRun tuner to H.265 MP4 using vaapi hardware acceleration.

 ## Dependencies